buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeTemperatureSensor.md

+# Pset_SensorTypeTemperatureSensor

 A device that senses or detects temperature.
 <!-- end of short definition -->

  HISTORY: TemperatureSensorSensorSetPoint changed to SetPointTemperature.
 Range, accuracy and time constant deleted.